 23 June 2014 Pastor Zhang’s daughter Yunyun and her husband and baby attempted to fly from Beijing to the USA but Chinese security officials blocked them, citing national security risks.
 Officers from the Nanle County Public Security Bureau and the Henan Public Security Bureau were at the airport to monitor the family, which was detained and returned to Nanle.

 4 July 2014 Pastor Zhang was sentenced to twelve years in prison and fined heavily for “gathering a crowd to disrupt public order” and fraud.
-When his trial reached court, his lawyers were detained and he had to dismiss them from the case over concerns they would lose their licenses.
+When his trial reached court, his lawyers were detained and he had to dismiss them from the case over concerns they would lose their licences.

 July 2014 China Aid’s “underground railroad” was activated to enable Yunyun and her family to flee China.
 They travelled overland to Bangkok, whence they flew to Texas.

 21 August 2014 Puyang Intermediate People’s Court rejected Pastor Zhang’s appeal.
 His lawyers had not been told about the date of his appeal or permitted to attend proceedings.

 9 September 2014 Pastor Zhang’s sister Zhang Cuijuan was sentenced to one and a half years in prison for “gathering a crowd to disrupt public order”.
 She had gone to Beijing in November 2013 to petition the authorities about her brother’s detention.

 October 2014 Pastor Zhang was transferred from Baitiaohe Prison in Neihuang County, Puyang, to Henan Prison No. 2 in Xinxiang.